NipunRajput/Nebula-save/README.md

 Demo: [YouTube Demo Link](https://youtu.be/41IFPs7jMqk)

-Nebula Save is an AI-powered web application designed to generate a virtual news presenter that reads text-based news articles with human-like voice synthesis, synchronized with dynamic facial animations.
+AI-powered web application(using Amazon Polly as text into speech model) designed to generate a virtual news presenter that reads text-based news articles with human-like voice synthesis, synchronized with dynamic facial animations.
 The application uses AWS Polly for text-to-speech functionality and Flask for backend operations.
 Features

     Text-to-Speech Integration: Leverages AWS Polly to convert text into lifelike speech.